Scholarships and Awards

 These are scholarships awarded to students based on the criteria provided by our donors.
 Some General Scholarships only require the FAFSA and some require an application.
 Awards typically range from $1000 to $3000.

 Presidential Campus Enrichment Grant is a competitive scholarship program that is awarded based on an essay question related to your personal values, beliefs and activities regarding multiculturalism and diversity.
-This award is $4800 for eight semesters.
+Complete the general scholarship application and FAFSA by the priority deadline.
+This award is renewable for eight semesters.

 Presidential Scholarship Initiative (PSI) is a competitive scholarship program designed to offset the costs of college for in-state Virginia high school students with significant financial need.
 This scholarship ensures that full tuition, fees, and room and board are covered.
-Please note: No application or recommendation letter is necessary for the PSI, but the FAFSA must be completed by the January 15 Priority Deadline.
+Please note: No application or recommendation letter is necessary for the PSI, but the FAFSA must be completed by the priority deadline.

 Applicants to the university are automatically considered for the Honors College and any available scholarships based on their undergraduate admissions application; there is no separate Honors College application.
 For more information, please visit the Honors College website or call 540-231-4591.